Home | Pruitt-Pruiett | Sweny | Brown | Turner | Climer | Hawker | Parker | Seal-Seals | Memory Lane | Memories

 Prince George's Co., Md., which was created in 1696, encompassed an area that included the present day counties of Montgomery, Frederick and Prince George's and the District of Columbia.
 In 1748 Frederick County split off from Prince George's County and encompassed all of western Maryland including present day Montgomery County and the northwestern part of the District of Columbia.
 In 1776 Montgomery County was carved out of the southeastern portion of Frederick County.
 While the narrative that follows describes events that occurred in both Prince George's County and Frederick County, the actual location of these events was in present day Montgomery County and the northwestern part of the District of Columbia.

-It is commonly believed that Samuel Pruitt and Elizabeth Hawker were married in 1720 in Prince George's Co., Md.; however, there is no known historical record to confirm the date or location.
+It is commonly believed that Samuel Pruitt and Elizabeth Hawker were married in 1720 in Prince George's Co., Md.; however, there is no known historical record to confirm the date.
 Elizabeth Hawker was born on Dec.
 14, 1701 in Prince George's Co., Md.
 She was the daughter of Robert Hocker and Amy Selby.
-For more on the Hocker/Hawker lineage, see the Hawker family.
+For more on the Hocker/Hawker lineage, see Hawker.
 There are several variations of the names of the children born to Samuel and Elizabeth Pruitt.
 This area needs more investigation, but here is a list that makes the most sense based on historical records: